Call now in confidence immediate help & advice 24/7

 Cocaine detox is not required, as cocaine is not physically addictive, however one should expect a range of physical and mental withdrawal symptoms as the substance leaves their body.

 Once any traces of cocaine have been safely removed, subjects are offered a comprehensive programme of addiction therapies.
-Particularly, methods such as Cognitive Behavioural Therapy have proven successful in treating both a patient’s cocaine addiction and any co-occuring psychiatric disorders.
+Particularly, methods such as Cognitive Behavioural Therapy have proven successful in treating both a patient’s cocaine addiction and any co-occurring psychiatric disorders.

 CBT aims to alter an individual’s cognitive pathways by reforming the negative behaviours leading to cocaine use.
 Continuous sessions help to change a patient’s attitude towards drug use, and themselves through deeper self-evaluation.